Wellington City Archives: History

 Wellington City Archivist Michelle Redward and Archives Assistant Adrian Humphris in 1995, shortly after the Archives opened – initially there were just two staff.

 Wellington was the first site of local government in New Zealand, and the city's archives date back to 1842 when the Wellington Borough Council was established.
 As recently as 1994, council records were stored at more than 10 places around Wellington, loosely classified using a system devised in 1926.
 Many were housed in sub-standard conditions, at risk from temperature extremes and leaks, in breach of the Local Government Act requirements for the preservation of government archives.
 Some were stored below sea level in the Town Hall basement, and periodically soaked in seawater.
 The "rotting" documents were at risk of being lost forever, so the City Council approved relocating them to a central facility at a cost of $300,000.

 The Wellington City Archives were formally established in 1994, and Michelle Redward was appointed in March as Council archivist to supervise the move.
-The new Wellington City Archives was opened by Mayor Mark Blumsky on 26 June 1996, in an environmentally-controlled and earthquake-proof facility off Tory Street, with 5 km of shelving over 730 square metres of storage area.
+The new Wellington City Archives was opened by Mayor Mark Blumsky on 26 June 1996, in an environmentally-controlled and earthquake-proof facility on Barker Street off Tory Street, with 5 km of shelving over 730 square metres of storage area.
 The Archives were expanded in 2005 to 1000 square metres, creating a work room and meeting room.
 In 2007, more than 370,000 collection items and 9,000 scanned images were made available online, including large numbers of digitised building permit and consent records.

-In 2016 the Archives partnered with information management company Techtonics to develop a new information repository, a project that won the 2017 ALGIM Information and Records Management Project of the Year award.
-Wellington City Archives is partnering with startup Excio to make more photographs from the collection available directly to people's mobile devices.
+In 2016 the Archives partnered with information management company Techtonics to develop a new information repository, a project that won the 2017 ALGIM Information and Records Management Project of the Year award. in 2018 Wellington City Archives partnered with startup Excio to make more photographs from the collection available directly to people's mobile devices.
+By 2026 75 per cent of the physical collection had been digitised, with 820,000 items searchable online.

+In September 2026 the Archives moved from Barker Street to two central-city locations: some of more public-interest collection into the new central library, Te Matapihi ki te Ao Nui, and most to a climate-controlled space with a reading room in the new Wellington City Council building in Harris Street.
+More than a shelf-kilometre of unneeded items were disposed of.